 Memorial Day Ceremony

 Kentucky Veterans Cemetery Central is located on 98 acres on Highway 31W near Fort Knox.
 It opened on June 1, 2007.
-As of March 24, 2015, It has interred a total of 3,774, including 3,107 veterans, 667 dependents and four service members killed in action.
+As of Sept.
+1, 2015, It has interred a total of 4,095, including 3,348 veterans, 747 family members and four service members killed in action.

 According to Kentucky law,